julietasegovia/Web-Tycoon-Game/README.md

 | X2 | $1000 | when harvesting (x12) | When harvesting all crops, you'll get twice as much money for each slot (12 total) |
 | X10 | $5000 | when harvesting (x12) | When harvesting all crops, you'll get ten times the money for each slot (12 total)  |

+###

 ### Money
-Money is displayed both in the HUD and in the Shop
+Money is displayed in the HUD, in the Shop and in your player profile.

 Base money is $60, which will allow you to buy 6 seeds of wheat, 4 seeds of carrot or 3 of tomato. (we used to have 50 as our base but 60 is literally the perfect number to start since it is dividable by the prices of all three crops)